nhorto/RAG-2.0/START_HERE.md

 Browser opens to http://localhost:8501

 **Try asking:**
-- "How do I create a BOM in Estimating?"
+- "How do I create a BOM in Estimating?" (simple query)
+- "How do I create a BOM, assign it to a Work Order, and track production?" (multi-part - auto-decomposed!)
-- "What did we discuss last week?"
+- "What did we discuss last week?" (simple query)
-- "Show me issues with Work Orders"
+- "Show me issues with Work Orders" (vague - auto-augmented with domain context!)

 ## 🔍 Understanding the UI